Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 $$
 ![[lazy mans hyponatremia.jpg]]
 ## Hypotonic
-- The main causes here are either caused by solute depletion or dilution and are differentiated by the volume status
+- The main causes here are either caused by solute depletion or dilution and are differentiated by the volume status or by urine studies
+- Hypo-osmolar urine
+	- Low urine sodium
+		- Dilutional hyponatraemia; the kidney is trying to pass free water to concentrate extracellular fluid
+		- Water excess: psychogenic polydipsia, inappropriate fluids (i.e. 5% dextrose)
+		-
 - Determine volume status
 	- Hypovolaemic: Loss of $\ce{\ce{H2O}}$ and sodium from the extracellular fluid space → ↑ ADH secretion → ↓ free $\ce{\ce{H2O}}$ excretion and retention → hyponatraemia
 		- Intra-renal causes: ACE-i, [[Diuretics]], [[Adrenal Insufficiency|Addison disease]], Cerebral sodium wasting syndrome, [[Acute Tubular Necrosis]] → would expect urine sodium to be high > 20 mmol/L